Admissions for September 2021

 to admission to the school than the number of available places, the tie break will be the distance the pupil lives from the school, measured in a straight line, using the Local Authority’s computerised measuring system, with those living closer to the school receiving the higher priority.
 The Local Authority will measure the distance from the address point of the pupil’s home to a point on the school site agreed with the governing body of the school (published in the ‘Starting School’ and ‘School Transfer’ admissions booklets).
 The Local Authority will not give priority within each criterion to children who meet other criteria.

-3. Pupils who have a Statement of Special Educational Needs or an Education Health and Care Plan are required to be admitted to the school which is named on the statement, even if the school is full.
+- Pupils who have an Education Health and Care Plan (EHCP) are required to be admitted to the school which is named on their EHCP, even if the school is full.
 Pupils identified for admission through the Fair Access Protocol will also be admitted even if the school is full.

 'Looked after' children